Comparison of 3 Eye-Tracking Devices | Ayumi Explains the Latest Prices, Subsidy Programs, and How to Choose in 2026

 Creation Request No. 04 Visual Recognition Device Thumbnail: A foreign woman in a wheelchair doing desk work-e1708332938446

-Various systems have been implemented to help individuals with speech impairments lead more comfortable lives.
+Various systems have been implemented to make life more comfortable for people with speech disabilities.

-In the past, written communication was commonly used, but recently, devices have been developed to facilitate easier communication.
+In the past, written communication was often used, but recently, devices have emerged that make communication easier.

 1. What is an Eye-Tracking Device?